Boeing rejects Aerojet Rocketdyne bid for ULA launch venture

 However, Aerojet remains interested in ULA, despite Boeing's public rejection, and is still engaged in discussions about presenting a more formal bid, the sources said.

-Analysts said the bid was a strategic move by Aerojet to shut out rival Blue Origin, whose new engine is favoured by ULA for use in its new Vulcan rocket.
-ULA has said Blue Origin's engine programme is about two years ahead of Aerojet's work on the AR-1 engine, a claim Aerojet disputes.
+Analysts said the bid was a strategic move by Aerojet to shut out rival Blue Origin, whose new engine is favored by ULA for use in its new Vulcan rocket.
+ULA has said Blue Origin's engine program is about two years ahead of Aerojet's work on the AR-1 engine, a claim Aerojet disputes.

 Air Force General John Hyten, commander of Air Force Space Command, said the decision was up to Boeing and Lockheed.